Cathedral: Etymology and definition

 The cathedral church of a metropolitan bishop is called a metropolitan cathedral.

 The term cathedral actually carries no implication as to the size or ornateness of the building, although many cathedrals are impressive edifices simply because diocesan celebrations typically require the capacity of one of the larger churches in the diocese.
-Thus, the term cathedral is often applied colloquially to large and impressive churches that do not function as cathedrals, (e.g. the Arctic Cathedral in Tromsø, Norway and the Sagrada Família, a minor basilica in Barcelona.).
+Thus, the term cathedral is often applied colloquially to large and impressive churches that do not function as cathedrals (e.g. the Arctic Cathedral in Tromsø, Norway).
+Simon Jenkins' guidebook on European cathedrals intentionally includes several churches that have never been cathedrals (Ulm Minster and the Sagrada Família, a minor basilica in Barcelona) or that were formerly designated so (Westminster Abbey and Basel Minster).